fabriz-io/stratified_neural_network/Readme.md

 3. An exemplary [Jupyter Notebook](notebook.ipynb) which, based on a small data example, demonstrates how the proposed methods can be applied.

-All scripts written in Python and build on [PyTorch](https://pytorch.org) for training the deep networks, [scikit-learn](https://scikit-learn.org/stable/) and [scikit-survival](https://github.com/sebp/scikit-survival).
+All scripts are written in Python and build on [PyTorch](https://pytorch.org) for training the deep networks, [scikit-learn](https://scikit-learn.org/stable/) and [scikit-survival](https://github.com/sebp/scikit-survival).

 For all our experiments we used Python Version 3.8.3